 - Are you building a brand image for your course through animation?

 - Will you require consultation with educational animation experts?

-In case you can’t decide beside 2D and 3D animation, check this out:
+In case you can’t decide besides 2D and 3D animation, check this out:

-Answer these ten questions, count the times your said ‘yes’ and voila!
-We have the answer for you.
+Answer these questions, count the times you said ‘yes’, We have the answer for you!

 This indicates one of three kinds of animations.

 - Simple, short story-telling clips, often for children, that requires characters that are often colorful but not very specific.
 You can also do your own voice-over for this.

 - Demonstrations of the expert knowledge that may require more detailed designs but the simple storyline, little expertise in animation knowledge.

 - A series of basic videos, most likely whiteboard animation, to use in several lessons and situations

 In both of these cases, the work will be less complicated, as long as you communicate well with your animator.